About the New Forest

 To find out more about the work of the Forestry Commission in the New Forest, please visit their website: www.forestry.gov.uk/newforest

 The Verderers of the New Forest

 The open forest is historically the domain of the New Forest Commoners with ancient 'Forest Rights' which are enshrined in Forest Law and are administered and enforced by the Verderers' Court.
 The Verderers of the New Forest have statutory and judicial responsibility for the management of commoning, animal welfare and for the conservation of the open forest including grazing regulation.
-The Court meets at 10am on the third Wednesday of each month (except in August and December) at the Verderers' Court adjacent to Queen's House in Lyndhurst.
-Members of the public can attend.
+The Court meets at 10am on the third Wednesday of each month (except in August and December) at the Verderers' Court adjacent to Queen's House in Lyndhurst and members of the public can attend.

 Further information on the Verderers of the New Forest can be found on their website: link to www.verderers.org.uk

 New Forest Commoners' Defence Association

 The Commoners' Defence Association promotes, safeguards and represents the interests of the New Forest Commoners, particularly with regard to welfare of ponies, cattle and other stock.

 Information on the work of the CDA can be found on their website: link to www.realnewforest.org

 Animals have right of way on the highway and similarly, since property is enclosed rather than pasture, owners are responsible for fencing animals out of their property.
 Encroachment onto and damage of pasture is taken very seriously and dogs must be kept under control at all times.